zeljkoobrenovic/grounded-architecture/_posts/2023-02-05-appendix-career-resources.markdown

 <br>
 ### Career Conversations

-Whenever I can, I incorporate [Radical Candor](https://www.radicalcandor.com/blog/how-to-have-career-conversations/) career conversations with architects.
-While you need to find a way for your team and organization, for me, it helped organize architects' careers.
-The Radical Candor framework proposes three career conversations: Life Story, Dreams, and Career Action Plan.
+Whenever possible, I incorporate [Radical Candor](https://www.radicalcandor.com/blog/how-to-have-career-conversations/) career conversations into my work with architects.
+You will need to adapt the approach to your team and organization, but I have found it useful for structuring career development.
+The framework proposes three conversations: Life Story, Dreams, and Career Action Plan.

 **Understanding Motivations and Values - Life Story**